pranavsindura/PranavBot/README.md

 # PranavBot

-PranavBot was created by Pranav#5038 while trying to learn Javacript.
+PranavBot was created by Pranav#5038 while trying to learn Javascript.

 It can do some stuff including Playing Music!
 Hosted on [Glitch](https://glitch.com)!